 Contributed by Dr. Alison Birken, owner and DVM of Victoria Park Animal Hospital.

 Heartworm disease is a serious and potentially fatal disease that is transmitted by mosquitoes.
 As a small animal veterinarian practicing in South Florida, I sadly diagnose heartworm disease all year long, and am all too familiar with the severity and consequences of heartworm disease.
 Many parts of the country that experience colder weather during fall and winter seasons have a significant decline in the mosquito population, so there is less risk of infection to dogs and cats in those areas.
-Regardless of where you live, monthly heartworm prevention is safe, easy and crucial in preventing this disease.
+Regardless of where you live, monthly pet prescription heartworm medicine is safe, easy and crucial in preventing this disease.
 Let’s explore some of the key aspects of heartworm disease, and most importantly, how we can keep our pets living long, healthy lives, free of heartworm disease.

 What Is Heartworm Disease?